“There is no such thing as a Docker container!”

 - (1000) The second number is the start of the range of the user IDs that will be mapped to on the host.

 - (1) The last number states the number of user IDs (the length of the range) that will be mapped in the container.
-Only one user ID that is given, since we only expect one user for this container.
+Only one user ID is given, since we only expect one user for this container.
 That’s a good thing.

-This example is doing the following, in plain English: “Map the effective user ID on the host with user ID 1000 to the user ID of 1 in the container, and only allocate one user ID.”
+This example is doing the following, in plain English: “Map the effective user ID on the host with user ID 1000 to the user ID of 0 in the container, and only allocate one user ID.”

 The end result is that my btoll